10 Things you should know before visiting Japan in 2026

 3. The train system looks crazy, but it’s easy to work out

 When you look at the railway map in Tokyo, you can’t help but freak out.
 It looks like someone has made a big bowl of multi-coloured spaghetti, thrown it on a piece of paper and labelled it ‘train map’.
-Here’s the thing, if you’ve lived or travelled in London before, you’ll be able to work out the Tokyo maps without any trouble.
-Even if you haven’t done that, you’ll be able to wrap your head around it if you study the map for a little bit to wrap your head around the system.
+Here’s the thing, if you’ve travelled in London or any major city with a comprehensive metro system, you’ll be able to work out the Tokyo maps without any trouble.
+Even if you haven’t, you’ll be able to wrap your head around it if you study the map for a little bit.

 So, how does Tokyo’s railway system work?
 There are competing railway lines, which means you catch different lines that belong to different companies.
 There may be times when you have to exit the gates when travelling so you can enter the gates of another line.
 It’s all really well signed and colour-coded though so it’s easy.
 The network is run by Japan Rail (JR) who own the above-ground Yamanote and Chuo lines.
 Tokyo Metro and Toei operate the subway lines and there are some smaller private lines that service suburban areas.